alaTest Sites

 connectivity

 alaTest has collected and analyzed 920 user reviews of Samsung Galaxy Note 10.1 (2012) (N8000, WiFi + 3G / N8010, WiFi / N8020, LTE) from Amazon.co.uk.
 The average user rating for this product is 4.4/5, compared to an average user rating of 4.3/5 for other products in the same category on Amazon.co.uk.
-Reviews about the portability and price are generally positive.
-The screen and performance also get good feedback, but some have doubts about the connectivity and reliability.
+Comments about the portability and price are on the whole positive.
+The screen and performance also get good reviews, whereas the connectivity and reliability get negative opinions.

 usability, performance, screen, price, portability